subhannita1994/PandemicPedestrian/README.md

 # PandemicPedestrian
-A web application to help in social distancing using Google Maps API
+A Laravel web application to help in social distancing using Google Maps API